 ASSET ALLOCATION.
 Trustees regard the choice of asset allocation policy as the decision which has the most influence on the likelihood that it will achieve its investment objectives.
-The Trustees have retained responsibility for this decision which is made with the advice of the Foundation's investment advisor, which has carried out an asset-allocation study to assess the likelihood of the Foundation's objectives being met.
+The Trustees have retained responsibility for this decision which is made with the advice of the Foundation's investment advisor, which has carried out asset-allocation analysis to assess the likelihood of the Foundation's objectives being met.